Peanhua/HomeStorage/README.md

 * Products

   A *product* is something that can be stored, it's an abstract representation.
 All the *products* are shared between all the *homes*.
   An *item* is a physical instantation of a *product*, something that is actually present in real life.
-An *item* is always tied to a specific *storage*.
+An *item* is always located in a specific *storage*.

   Product management handles creating, updating, and deleting of *products*.